JustAnotherNotes/just-another-pomodoro/README.md

 It can be said that it is used as internal tool for working on notes project.
 But you can try it out, maybe you will find it useful.

-# Support platforms
+# Platforms support

-For now it works only on Linux and requires `libnotify-bin` package for notifications.
-Terminal bell is used in combination with notification thus maybe you need to enable it too.

-I plan to add support for Windows and MacOS in foreseeable future.
+#### Linux

+Full support: everything works just fine.
+Only requires `libnotify-bin` package for notifications.

+#### Windows

+Limited supprt: in MSYS2/MinGW everything works just fine.
+But in PowerShell notifications don't work.
+PowerShell has once more problem - flikering cursor, but I think this is system terminal behavior because vcpkg progress bar has the same behavior.

+#### MacOS

+Don't know support: I have no Mac to check if it works.
+But almost everything must work except notifications which is not implemented.

 # Screenshots